George Washington and the Limits of Leadership

-Not Acting Beyond His Authority
+Leading by Not Acting Beyond His Authority

 As a military commander, George Washington deferred to the Continental Congress.
 Even when he knew Congress was wrong, he let the people’s delegates have the last word.
 By being deferential rather than assertive, Washington cemented the principle of military subordination to civilian authority as the cornerstone of the American military.

 Washington was no pushover, however.
 He complained to Congress all the time about his army’s threadbare clothes and weevil-ridden bread, their lack of pay and their evil-smelling whiskey, their sinking morale and their imminent disintegration.
 But he spoke confidentially and used the proper chain of command, reminding Congress that he and the army understood their role in a republic.